blockdeep/pallet-collator-staking/README.md

 # Collator Staking Pallet

-A simple DPoS pallet for collators in a parachain.
+Simple DPoS pallet for staking and managing collators in a Polkadot parachain.

 ## Overview

-The Collator Staking pallet is more of a extension of the [Cumulus Collator Selection pallet](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus/pallets/collator-selection) and provides DPoS functionality to manage collators of a parachain.
+The Collator Staking pallet is an extension of the [Cumulus Collator Selection pallet](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus/pallets/collator-selection) and provides DPoS functionality to manage collators of a parachain.

 It allows users to stake their tokens to back collators, and receive rewards proportionately.
 There is no slashing in place.
 If a collator does not produce blocks as expected, they are removed from the collator set and all stake is refunded.